shuvo-h/purchyfy_backend_py_flask/README.md

 # Fake Upload System with Progress Bar

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was done to test file uploader with progressbar [Fake File Uploader](https://fake-uploader.netlify.app/).

 ## Available Scripts